kbrulois/magic/README.md

 For example MATLAB usage, please go inside the matlab directory and open: test_magic.m

+For a tutorial on how to use the GUI, please go inside docs and open: magic_tutorial.pptx

 #### Installation and dependencies for the Python version
 1. The Python3 version of MAGIC can be installed using: